bmeurant/technical-docs/software-architecture/system-design-fundamentals/idempotent-operations.md

 The core idea behind idempotency is that the *effect* of the operation is the same, not necessarily that the operation itself is identical each time.
 For example, deleting a resource is idempotent: the first deletion removes it, and subsequent deletions of the same resource will still result in the resource being absent, even if the operation itself might return a "not found" error on subsequent attempts.
 The *state* of the system (resource is deleted) remains unchanged.

+> [!IMPORTANT]
+> **Safe Retries**: Idempotency is the enabler for safe retries.
+If you can't guarantee idempotency, you can't safely retry failed network requests without risking data corruption (e.g., charging a customer twice).

 Key characteristics include:
 -   **Predictable State:** The system's state after one execution is identical to its state after N executions.
 -   **Fault Tolerance:** Operations can be safely retried without adverse effects, which is vital for fault-tolerant systems.